Oskar Negt: Life and career

 Negt was born in Kapheim near Königsberg on 1 August 1934, the son of a small farmer and the youngest child of seven.
 His father was involved in the Social Democratic Party (SPD) during World War II, facing pressure under the Nazi regime.
 In 1944, Negt and two of his sisters were separated from their parents and displaced to Denmark following the Red Army's invasion of Königsberg.
 In Denmark, they stayed in an internment camp for two and a half years.
-He was emerited in 2002.
-When the camp doors were finally reopened, Negt and his sisters were reunited with their parents in Soviet-occupied Berlin after having been placed in quarantine near Rostock on their return to Germany.
+When the camp doors were finally reopened, Negt and his sisters were reunited with their parents in Soviet occupation sector of Berlin after having been placed in quarantine near Rostock on their return to Germany.
 Negt's childhood was deeply affected by missing out on early development, with no exposure to schooling.
 In 1951, with rising political pressure on Negt's family due to his father's involvement in the SPD, the family fled to West Berlin, where they would spend six months as asylum seekers.
 In 1955, the Negt family settled into Oldenburg in Lower Saxony.

 After his Abitur in 1955, Negt followed a wish of his father and studied law at the University of Göttingen; he found the commitments entailed by membership in the local Burschenschaft overly burdensome.
 He later left, joined the Socialist German Students' Union (SDS), and enrolled in the Universität Frankfurt (now Goethe University Frankfurt) for the study of sociology and philosophy with Max Horkheimer and Theodor W. Adorno, He met Jürgen Habermas there who was impressed with one of Negt's class papers.
 His dissertation in philosophy, supervised by Adorno, was titled Strukturbeziehungen zwischen den Gesellschaftslehren Comtes und Hegels (Structural relationships between Comte's and Hegel's social theories).
 Negt was offered a position as a research assistant for Habermas (on the topic of Marxism and the SDS) at the University of Heidelberg in 1961, where he wrote his habilitation about the education of workers (Arbeiterbildung) in 1968.
 In 1968 Negt upset his mentor Habermas by editing a collection of essays on him (titled The Left answers Jurgen Habermas), some of which were highly critical.